xianglesong/learning-java-bible/README.md

 		1. [Guice](https://github.com/google/guice) Guice (pronounced 'juice') is a lightweight dependency injection framework for Java 6 and above, brought to you by Google.
 	1. AOP
 		1. [AspectJ](http://www.eclipse.org/aspectj) A seamless aspect-oriented extension to the Javatm programming language.
+	1. [RxJava](https://github.com/ReactiveX/RxJava) RxJava – Reactive Extensions for the JVM – a library for composing asynchronous and event-based programs using observable sequences for the Java VM.
 	1. 定时调度
 		1. [Quartz](http://www.quartz-scheduler.org/)  Java任务调度库。(open source job scheduling library that can be integrated within virtually any Java application - from the smallest stand-alone application to the largest e-commerce system.
 Quartz can be used to create simple or complex schedules for executing tens, hundreds, or even tens-of-thousands of jobs; jobs whose tasks are defined as standard Java components that may execute virtually anything you may program them to do.
 The Quartz Scheduler includes many enterprise-class features, such as support for JTA transactions and clustering.
 		1. [Elastic-Job](https://github.com/xianglesong/learning-javas/blob/master/platform/Elastic-job.md) 当当网出品的这款产品也不错，可以进行分布式分片调度。开箱即用，很方便。(A distributed scheduled job framework, based on Quartz and Zookeeper.)